-It is difficult for the intergovernmental organization specialized in the ICT field in Asia-Pacific region to have an overview of the smart city policy making of each country; and or with teachers, through networks and display devices.
-2. Analysis of the situation and status a) Purpose and Environment A series of surveys are conducted to analyze contextual conditions, which will be instrumental in deciding requirements for e- Aquaculture system - main reason of fish kill - which kind of sensor is needed (water temperature, pH, DO etc.) - location of monitoring Survey existing ICT system such as communication networks and PC equipment A series of surveys are conducted to analyze contextual conditions, which will be instrumental in deciding requirements for water quality monitoring system - Main reasons of shrimp kill - What ICT and aquaculture technology that farmers know - Which kinds of sensors are needed (water temperature, pH, DO, salinity, turbidity, conductivity, H2S, NH3, NO2, etc.) - Locations of monitoring - Which kinds of sensor networks communication networks are needed - Which kinds of power supplies are needed environment or ICT penetration level in the target area Analysis of rate of child labor Analysis of school Wind speed Local environment setup Survey existing ICT system such as communication networks and PC equipment A series of surveys are conducted to analyze contextual conditions, which will be instrumental in deciding requirements for e-Healthcare system.
-Presence of local Internet access services, and Internet penetration rate Demographic composition by age, literacy rate etc. Ratio of medical institutions (hospitals and clinics) per household and area coverage per medical institution (hospitals and clinics) (to determine the need for remote healthcare services) Availability of regular health checkup services and checkup consultation rate Availability of health insurance schemes Availability of medical office automation Identification of most common diseases, and records on presence of endemic diseases A ser condu conte which in dea for e- mana - Ex acc ser - Ex bro wii - Fre dis are - Av ter ST fur series of surveys are inducted to analyze intextual conditions, ich will be instrumental deciding requirements re-Disaster risk inagement system.
+or with teachers, through networks and display devices.
+2. Analysis of the situation and status a) Purpose and Environment A series of surveys are conducted to analyze contextual conditions, which will be instrumental in deciding requirements for e-Aquaculture system - main reason of fish kill - which kind of sensor is needed (water temperature, pH, DO etc.) - location of monitoring Survey existing ICT system such as communication networks and PC equipment A series of surveys are conducted to analyze contextual conditions, which will be instrumental in deciding requirements for water quality monitoring system - Main reasons of shrimp kill - What ICT and aquaculture technology that farmers know - Which kinds of sensors are needed (water temperature, pH, DO, salinity, turbidity, conductivity, H2S, NH3, NO2, etc.) - Locations of monitoring - Which kinds of sensor networks communication networks are needed - Which kinds of power supplies are needed Existence of Internet environment or ICT penetration level in the target area Analysis of rate of child labor Analysis of school Wind speed Local environment setup Survey existing ICT system such as communication networks and PC equipment A series of surveys are conducted to analyze contextual conditions, which will be instrumental in deciding requirements for e-Healthcare system. - Presence of local Internet access services, and Internet penetration rate - Demographic composition by age, literacy rate etc. - Ratio of medical institutions (hospitals and clinics) per household and area coverage per medical institution (hospitals and clinics) (to determine the need for remote healthcare services) - Availability of regular health checkup services and checkup consultation rate - Availability of health insurance schemes - Availability of medical office automation - Identification of most common diseases, and records on presence of endemic diseases the smart city application.